CHAPTER 5

 The missing picture shows the three of them - Karen, Traci and their mother - huddled together in blue windbreakers.
 It is a reminder that Traci inherited their Dad’s genes for height.
 Karen and Mom are both four inches shorter.

 The photo had been taken almost four years ago, a few months before Traci had returned to Florida to join the FIB.
 They were dolphin-spotting in the Gulf just off St. Pete Beach, close to their mother’s retirement community.
 The camera has captured them leaning on the rails of a fifty-person pontoon, laughing at the photographer’s forgotten wisecrack.
 Karen has two copies of this image in her family room.
 One is framed and on display, the other lurks in a worn album that used to be their mother’s.
 Karen had last flipped through it only a few days ago.
 It is an archive of prominent events in the sisters’ lives.
 The history lesson begins with their early days in Georgia.
 Their mother had landed there as a young child, along with her family.
 They had emigrated from Germany in 1949, as beneficiaries of The Displaced Persons Act.
 But Mom never took to the state, Karen remembers.
 She was unable to disassociate the Southern drawl from racial segregation.
-The album also records their move to central Florida, where migrants from the Northeast and MidWest had helped to dilute local accents.
+The album also records their move to central Florida, where migrants from the Northeast and Midwest had helped to dilute local accents.
 Traci and Karen's pronunciation followed suit.

-Traci appears in fewer of the later pictures that were taken after she returned to her birth state for college and much of her scientific career.
+Traci appears in fewer of the later album pages, after she returned to her birth state for college and much of her scientific career.
 Throughout those years, it was mainly Karen who spent time with their mother, when they would express their fears that Traci had become distanced from the family.
 It is why Karen vividly recalls their mother being excited and relieved about Traci relocating to Florida, and as a bonus, “without that Southerner talk.”
 Indeed, Traci’s elocution has remained quite neutral.
 It is deliberate.
 She has told Karen that regional accents are distracting for an academic audience.
 The Southern colloquialisms persist, but their mother considered that a lesser transgression.
 So does Karen.

 Thump!
 The two of them are startled by a smack on the window, the one that gives the nook its view into the side garden.
 A couple of bloodied feathers remain stuck on the glass, flickering in a light Florida breeze.
 “Probably a robin,” Traci assesses.
 “Male, no doubt.
 He was fixin’ to scrap with his own reflection.”

 Traci has first-hand knowledge that scientific contests between alphas also have dire consequences.
 “I was at a meeting in France a few years ago.
 Spinnit’s postdoc presented a poster,” Traci explains.
-“He showed that SP-650 binds tightly to the same protein that Chuck was pushing as a key player in the onset of pancreatic cancer.
+“She showed that SP-650 binds tightly to the same protein that Chuck was pushing as a key player in the onset of pancreatic cancer.
+This poster created quite a stir at the meeting.
+It even attracted the P-word.
+Provocative.

-“If these are the types of anecdotes that Lydia is trying to dig up, she can paint a grim picture of him.
-And that’s a problem for me.
-Because we were close colleagues.
-I’m worried my reputation will be dragged down with him.
-It’s stressing me out.”
 Traci looks down at her plate, and sees slivers of congealed butter languish on cold toast.
 Ham oozes out of the remains of her omelet.
-Bringing Chuck’s death to the breakfast table has killed her appetite.
-She pushes the plate to one side and asks Karen if they can move into the sun room.
+It was a mistake to bring Chuck’s death to the breakfast table.
+It has certainly killed her appetite.
+Her efforts to avoid the front line have led her into a minefield.
+She pushes the plate to one side and asks Karen if they can move into the sunroom.
 The request comes with an offer to make more coffee.
 While it is brewing, Traci insists on clearing up the kitchen by herself.
+She needs a breather.

 The morning sunshine pours through the sunroom windows onto a wicker sofa with rounded arms.
 Facing opposite is a swivel chair, which suits Karen, so she can leave the warmer seating for her sister.
 The light blue back cushions on the sofa are tufted, so that the fabric pinches into a central hollow.
 It gives her the impression she is about to be interviewed by three wise navels.